-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column · undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column А Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-634 82.00% \$30,201 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) Α Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+599 73.00% \$28,035 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-626 81.00% \$24,161 С Institutional loan programs.
-0 0.00% \$0 D State loan programs.
-25 3.00% \$25,306 E Private student loans made by a bank or lender.
-154 20.00% \$26,122
+588 71.00% \$23,121 С Institutional loan programs.
+N/A N/A N/A D State loan programs.
+20 2.00% \$23,601 Е Private student loans made by a bank or lender.
+115 14.00% \$27,912